 - Risky behaviors to acquire cocaine or after using the drug

-The most important thing is to not wait to reach out.
+The most important thing is not to wait to reach out.
 “I can call tomorrow” invariably becomes “I’ll call next week/month/year.”
-If you realize you have a problem, take a step toward recovery now by contacting Olympus Recovery to start cocaine detox and addiction treatment.
+If you realize you have a problem, take the first step toward recovery now by contacting Olympus Recovery to start cocaine detox and addiction treatment.

 Cocaine Withdrawal Leads to Relapse

-If you’re still unsure if you have a problem, a telltale sign of addiction is withdrawal symptoms.
+If you’re still unsure if you have a problem, a telltale sign of addiction is a person’s withdrawal symptoms.
 If you’ve ever been unsuccessful at cutting back or discontinuing your use of cocaine, it’s because you’ve already developed a dependence on the drug.
-It can take a long time to get to that point and you may even need a medical detox, so getting back to normal is rarely a quick endeavor.
+After prolonged use, stopping the drug will cause acute withdrawal symptoms, and you may even need a medical detox from cocaine, so getting back to normal is rarely a quick endeavor.

-Review the following cocaine withdrawal symptoms to see if any of them sound familiar.
+Review the following symptoms of cocaine withdrawal to see if any of them sound familiar.
 These are typically the culprits that cause a person to relapse when trying to come off the drug.
-Cocaine detox at a reputable rehab facility can help overcome these cocaine withdrawal symptoms, so even if they’ve stopped you before, they don’t have to stand in the way of recovery:
+A cocaine detox program at a reputable rehab facility can help overcome these cocaine withdrawal symptoms, so even if they’ve stopped you before, they don’t have to stand in the way of recovery:

 - Increases in appetite